 · Act as an ambassador for the Societies

 Close relationships with other Council or committee members or officers of the Societies may be considered a conflict of interest and should be declared at the application stage.
 Any other possible conflicts of interest will be fully explored at interview stage.

 The Society council welcomes applications from all sections of the community and from people with a variety of different backgrounds and experience.

 All Council members will be asked to sign a separate confidentiality agreement.

-The closing date for applications is the 12th of June.
-Interviews will be conducted on the week commencing the 22nd of June.
+The closing date for applications is the 15th of November.